xinz/sax_map/README.md

   }}
 ```

 **Please note**: The `ignore_attribute: false` equals `ignore_attribute: {false, ""}`, in this case, the child elements will be automatically naming with `"content"` as the key of the key-value pair to distinct this key-value pair is from XML text content or attribute.
-Currently, the `"content"` naming is a reserved keyword, please be careful to distinguish it from the XML node name.
+Currently, the `"content"` naming is a reserved keyword, please be careful to distinguish it from the XML node name when transfer an XML to a Map be with XML attributes.

 ## Benchmark